-Our panel reveals how you can improve agent productivity for the long term – and stop relying on a temporary sugar rush.
+Our panel reveals how to improve agent productivity in call centre for the long term – and stop relying on a temporary sugar rush.

 1. Celebrate successful performance against key elements of process